-An important question is how collective memory has changed over time with respect to issues such as the depiction of the crisis, its causes and consequences, its severity, those responsible for it, and the lessons that can be drawn from it.
-Special attention has been paid during the first part of the research to press coverage at crucial anniversaries (ten, twenty-five, even fifty years for the financial crises of the Great Depression), as well as at the time of the outbreak of a financial crisis, when comparisons are made with former crises – that of 1929 remaining the yardstick by which all other downturns have been measured since then.
+An important question was how collective memory had changed over time with respect to issues such as the depiction of the crisis, its causes and consequences, its severity, those responsible for it, and the lessons that could be drawn from it.
+Special attention was paid during the first part of the research to press coverage at crucial anniversaries (ten, twenty-five, even fifty years for the financial crises of the Great Depression), as well as at the time of the outbreak of a financial crisis, when comparisons were made with former crises – that of 1929 remaining the yardstick by which all other downturns were measured since then.

 Number of newspaper articles referring to 1929, 1931 or 1933 during later crises

 The second area of investigation focused on financial elites, a core group for the study of the memory of financial crises, alongside regulators and decisions-makers in the field of financial affairs.
 Some of the questions concerned the individual memory of the leading protagonists and its possible impact on financial institutions and markets, as well as the change of leadership within the financial world, and the transmission of memory from one generation to another.
 One of the objectives of this project was to assess the degree of persistence of memory within financial firms.